Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :resjson list[object] profit_loss_amounts: A mapping between each pool token identifier and the profit/loss amount.
    :resjson list[object] pool_tokens: A list with the LP underlying tokens data.

        - token: the token identifier (as string).
-When its an object it means the token is unknown to rotki.
+When its an object it means the token is unknown to backend.
        - weight: the weight (%) that represents the token in the LP.

    :resjson string usd_profit_loss: The total profit/loss in USD.

    :statuscode 200: Balancer events succesfully queried.
    :statuscode 409: User is not logged in.
 Or Balancer module is not activated.
-   :statuscode 500: Internal Rotki error.
+   :statuscode 500: Internal backend error.
    :statuscode 502: An external service used in the query such as the graph node could not be reached or returned unexpected response.

 Getting Balancer trades